AliceWonderMiscreations/Groovytar/apache/README.md

 but the user agent and referer do not need to be logged by third party servers except to abuse the data.

+In you main Apache configuration, add the following:

+    LogFormat "%h %t \"%r\" %>s %b" notrack

 In your virtual host configuration, add the following:

-    LogFormat "%h %l %u %t \"%r\" %>s %b" notrack CustomLog "logs/access_log" notrack
+    CustomLog "logs/access_log" notrack

-What that does is define a log format called `notrack` that is exactly the same as the `common` log format, and then it tells your virtual host to use that log format.
+What that does is define a log format called `notrack` that is very similar to the `common` log format but without anything that can identify the requesting entity *except* for the IP address.

-The reason why it is good to define the `notrack` format even though it is identical to how Apache usually defines `common` is just in case you ever move the virtual host configuration to a different server that has changed how the `common` format is defined.
-I have seen it before.

 When the government demands your server logs, or an employee at your hosting facility steals them, the tracking data will not be in them other than the IP